 How WhatsApp Plans to Make Money in the future

-Going ahead, WhatsApp plans to further monetize the app by introducing ads in the status section and rolling out WhatsApp Payment.
+Going ahead, WhatsApp plans to further monetize the app by introducing ads in the status section and rolling out WhatsApp Payment in other countries.

 How much money does WhatsApp make?